nikthe883/WolfensteinLikeCopy/README.md

 # WolfensteinLikeCopy
 Wolfenstein like copy with some Doom sprites.
 Using ray casting.
-More description to follow
+More description in the documentation